fri-datascience/course_ids/docs/handbook/01-Introduction_to_Python.md

 $ conda install -c conda-forge pyspark
 ```

-Many useful libraries are available online, mostly in the [Python Package Index (PyPI) repository](https://pypi.org/) which can also be used directly in a conda environment.
-Well-built libraries consist of installation instructions and a *setup.py* file to install them.
+Many useful libraries are available online, mostly in the [Python Package Index (PyPI) repository](https://pypi.org/), which can also be used directly in a conda environment.
+Well-built libraries consist of installation instructions and a *setup.py* installation file.
 The common location for installing libraries is the folder *%PYTHON_BASE%/lib*, *%PYTHON_BASE%/site-packages* or *%PYTHON_BASE%/Lib*.

 Packages can be installed using the `pip` command.
 For example, to install the [NLTK library](https://www.nltk.org/), we issue the following command: